acerbilab/pybads/README.md

 1. Activate the environment: `conda activate pybads-dev`
 2. From the `pybads` folder, run: `python examples/example_file`

-In addition, checkout the [BADS FAQ](https://github.com/acerbilab/bads/wiki#bads-frequently-asked-questions) page for practical recommendations, such as how to set `LB` and `UB`, and other practical insights.
+In addition, checkout the [BADS FAQ](https://github.com/acerbilab/bads/wiki#bads-frequently-asked-questions) page for practical recommendations, such as how to set `lb` and `ub`, and other practical insights.
 Although, the FAQ refers to the MATLAB version of BADS, most of the concepts still apply for PyBADS.

 ## References and citation